kids encyclopedia robot

 Biography

 As a young teenager, Michael Fortescue and his family moved to California where he went to La Jolla High School 1956-1959.
 He finished school at Abingdon School in 1963.
-In 1966, he received a B.A. with "Honours with great Distinction" in Slavic languages and literatures from University of California, Berkeley, where he then taught Russian 1968-1970 and finished an M.A. in Slavic languages and liteatures.
+In 1966, he received a B.A. with "Honours with great Distinction" in Slavic languages and literatures from University of California, Berkeley, where he then taught Russian 1968-1970 and finished an M.A. in Slavic languages and literatures.
 In the years 1971-1975 he taught English for the International Language Centre in Osaka and the University of Aix/Marseille.
-He took a PhD in Linguistics at the University of Edinburgh from 1975 and finished it in 1978 with the thesis Procedural discourse generation model for 'Twenty Questions'.
+He took a PhD in Linguistics at the University of Edinburgh 1975-1978 with the thesis Procedural discourse generation model for 'Twenty Questions'.
 With a Danish scholarship, he visited University of Copenhagen and did fieldwork in Greenland in 1978-79, and this research became supported from the Danish Research Council for the Humanities in the period 1979-1982.
 In 1984, he became associate professor in eskimology at the University of Copenhagen, and in 1989 docent.
 He became professor in linguistics in 1999, and retired in 2011.

 He was chairman of the Linguistic Circle of Copenhagen 2005-2011.